US tax on my UK lump sum pension withdrawal

 - You could file a US tax return with a Treaty Position on Form 8833.

 Form 8833 allows you to present a Treaty Position.
-For example, you could argue that the saving clause applies only to a 100% lump-sum payment.
+You could argue that the saving clause applies only to a 100% lump-sum payment or the other reasons stated above.

 If you’re going to take this path, we highly recommend getting professional advice from an international tax attorney or an international tax firm with experience and success filing an 8833 Treaty Position.